Quickstart: Use Azure Storage Explorer to create a blob

 To download blobs using Azure Storage Explorer, with a blob selected, select Download from the ribbon.
 A file dialog opens and provides you the ability to enter a file name.
 Select Save to start the download of a blob to the local location.

 Azure Storage Explorer provides the capability to take and manage snapshots of your blobs.
 To take a snapshot of a blob, right-click the blob and select Create Snapshot.
 To view snapshots for a blob, right-click the blob and select Manage Snapshots.
 A list of the snapshots for the blob are shown in the current tab.

 In this quickstart, you learned how to transfer files between a local disk and Azure Blob storage using Azure Storage Explorer.
-To learn more about working with Blob storage, continue to the Blob storage How-to.
+To learn more about working with Blob storage, continue to the Blob storage overview.